Our ecological public charity concentrates on

 RENEWABLE RESOURCES – Fungi + Oily Hair Mat Treatability Study – 2002–2008

-Hair mats used in oil spill clean up, like all traditional clean up materials are incinerated or landfillled by hazmat teams.
-In 2002, Matter of Trust and Fungi.com joined forces to do lab research on if fungus could breakdown mats made from human hair soaked in toxic oil.
+Hair mats used in oil spill cleanup, like all traditional cleanup materials are incinerated or landfilled by hazmat teams.
+In 2002, Matter of Trust and Fungi.com joined forces to do lab research on—if fungus could breakdown mats made from human hair soaked in toxic oil.
 The goal was to remediate the oil spill waste and create landscape-grade compost.

-“The roots of mushrooms, called mycelium, produce enzymes that unlock wood fibers, which are composed of strings of carbon-hydrogen molecules in the form of cellulose and lignin.
+Paul Stamets of Fungi.com,“The roots of mushrooms, called mycelium, produce enzymes that unlock wood fibers, which are composed of strings of carbon-hydrogen molecules in the form of cellulose and lignin.
 Most petroleum products are held together by similar molecular bonds.
-This study tests if mushroom mycelium breaks these bonds, and then reconstructs the oil into carbohydrates, fungal sugars, that make up the mushroom’s physical structures.”
-Paul Stamets, Fungi.com
+This study tests if mushroom mycelium breaks these bonds, and then reconstructs the oil into carbohydrates, fungal sugars that make up the mushroom’s physical structures.”

 In 2007, we decided to test this in the field when an oil spill occurred in SF Bay.
 The Cosco Busan container ship hit the Bay Bridge and spilled 53,569 gallons (202,780 liters ) of bunker fuel which came ashore within hours onto Ocean Beach.